stefanspringer1/swift-package-manager/Documentation/README.md

 The Swift Package Manager and its build system needs to understand how to compile your source code.
 To do this, it uses a convention-based approach which uses the organization of your source code in the file system to determine what you mean, but allows you to fully override and customize these details.
 A simple example could be:

-    foo/Package.swift
+    foo/Composition.swift
     foo/Sources/main.swift

-> `Package.swift` is the manifest file that contains metadata about your package. `Package.swift` is documented in a later section.
+> `Composition.swift` is the manifest file that contains metadata about your package. `Composition.swift` is documented in a later section.

 If you then run the following command in the directory `foo`: